code-iai/iai_mab_control/README.md

 They should be placed inside _~/catkin_ws/src/iai_robot_drivers/_.
 It is recommended to only download these two packages as the others are not needed and might require additional dependencies upon building the workspace.

-To work with the Universal Robot UR5 the **ROS-Industrial Universal Robot meta-package** is required.
-Installation instructions can be found here: https://github.com/ros-industrial/universal_robot
+To work with the Universal Robot UR5 the **Universal\_Robots\_ROS\_Driver** is required.
+Installation instructions can be found here: https://github.com/UniversalRobots/Universal_Robots_ROS_Driver.
+We recommend changing the joint limits for the UR5 MoveIt configuration in the ur5\_moveit\_config package when working on real hardware as by default the velocity and acceleration is very high.
+The YAML file should be located at _~/catkin_ws/src/fmauch_universal_robot/ur5_moveit_config/config/joint_limits.yaml_.

 The robot is controlled using the **moveit_commander** package which can be installed using _apt_.